bayprogrammer/study/2021/linked-in-learning/01_programming-foundations-discrete-mathematics/README.md

     - "A complement"
     - A with line over it [I used U+0100], or A raised to the power of C
-      - alternatives that come to my mind (not sure the degree of validity, will have to double-check later for proper lofi annotations:
+      - alternatives that come to my mind (not sure the degree of validity, will have to double-check later for proper lofi annotations):
         - `A^C` _as power, not as XOR_
         - `A**C` _as in Python and Ruby_
         - `pow(A, C)`